antao97/dgcnn.pytorch/README.md

 - To output .txt file, use `--visu_format=txt`.
 - To output .ply format, use `--visu_format=ply`.

 Both .txt and .ply file can be loaded into [MeshLab](https://www.meshlab.net) for visualization.
 For the usage of MeshLab on .txt file, see issue [#8](https://github.com/AnTao97/dgcnn.pytorch/issues/8) for details.
-The .ply file can be directed loaded into MeshLab by dragging.
+The .ply file can be directly loaded into MeshLab by dragging.

 The visualization file name follows the format `shapename_pred_miou.FILE_TYPE` for prediction output or `shapename_gt.FILE_TYPE` for ground-truth, where `miou` shows the mIoU prediction for this shape.